-In 2009, the Centers for Disease Control and prevention revealed that nearly 14,000 patients in the U.S. died that year as a result of poisoning or overdose caused by the use of prescription painkillers, more than twice the number of annual deaths just a decade before.
+In 2018, the Centers for Disease Control and Prevention (CDC) revealed that nearly 42,000 patients in the U.S. died that year as a result of overdoses caused by the use of opioid painkillers.
+About 40% of these overdoses involve prescription opioids, more than five the number of annual deaths just two decades before.

 Some of the most commonly prescribed types of opioid painkillers include: